Close Menu

 • Tap Noise Control, then choose Off.

-Once your call is done, you can turn ANC or Transparency Mode back on for music or podcasts.
+Once your call is done, you can turn ANC or Transparency Mode back on for video streaming, music or podcasts.

 Check for Bluetooth Issue

-If you’ve connected your AirPods to multiple devices — an iPhone, MacBook, or even an Apple TV — they might be switching connections mid-use.
-That can leave your microphone linked to one device while you’re trying to talk through another.
+If you’ve connected your AirPods to multiple devices, including iPhone, MacBook, or Apple TV, trouble happens when they switch connections mid-use.
+That can leave your microphone linked to one device while you’re talking through another.

-1. Temporarily turn off Bluetooth on your other nearby devices.
+1. Temporarily turn off Bluetooth on all other nearby devices.

-2. Reconnect your AirPods to the device you’re currently using.
+2. Reconnect your AirPods to the device you currently want to use.

-You can also disable automatic device switching entirely under your AirPods’ Bluetooth settings if this happens often.
+You can also disable automatic device switching under the AirPods’ Bluetooth settings if this situation happens a lot.

 Reset and Re-Pair Your AirPods

-If your AirPods still refuse to use their microphone properly, a reset can clear up most firmware or Bluetooth glitches.
+If your AirPods still refuse to use their microphone properly, reset them to clear up most firmware or Bluetooth glitches.
 Here’s how to do it:

-1. Place both AirPods in the case and close the lid.
+1. Place both AirPods in the case, close the lid, and wait for 30 seconds.

-4. Tap the (i) next to your AirPods and choose Forget This Device.
+3. Tap the (i) next to AirPods and choose Forget This Device.

 Inspect for Moisture Damage

-AirPods Pro and AirPods (3rd generation) are water- and sweat-resistant, but they’re not waterproof.
-If your AirPods have been exposed to rain, heavy sweat, or water, the microphone could be temporarily disabled.
+AirPods Pro and AirPods (3rd generation) are water- and sweat-resistant, but they aren’t waterproof.
+If your AirPods have been exposed to rain, heavy sweat, or water, the mic could get temporarily disabled.

-Dry them in a cool, dry place for at least 24 hours — do not use heat or compressed air.
-If the microphone still doesn’t work afterward, and your AirPods are covered by AppleCare+, Apple can usually replace the affected unit at a reduced cost.
+If that happens, dry them in a cool, dry place for at least 24 hours but do not use heat or compressed air.
+If the microphone still doesn’t work afterward, and your AirPods are under AppleCare+, Apple will replace the damaged AirPods at a reduced cost.

 Update Your Firmware and iOS

-Firmware updates often include small but crucial fixes for connection or audio performance.
-Unfortunately, AirPods update automatically when they’re connected to your iPhone or iPad and charging — there’s no manual “Update” button.
+Firmware updates mostly come with crucial fixes for connection or audio performance.
+Unfortunately, AirPods update automatically when they’re connected to your iPhone or iPad and charging; there’s no manual “Update” button.

 • Go to Settings → Bluetooth → (i) next to your AirPods.

-Also ensure your iPhone, iPad, or Mac is updated to the latest OS version.
-Apple’s system updates frequently include AirPods-related bug fixes behind the scenes.
+Also, make sure your iPhone, iPad, or Mac is updated to the latest OS version.
+Apple’s system updates frequently include the company’s product-related bug fixes that you might not even know, and these patches also contain AirPods fixes.

 When to Contact Apple Support

-If you’ve gone through all these steps and your AirPods microphone still doesn’t respond, the issue might be hardware-related.
-You can reach Apple Support online at getsupport.apple.com or book a Genius Bar appointment for in-person help.
+If you’ve gone through all these steps and your AirPods microphone still doesn’t work, the issue might be hardware-related.
+You can contact Apple Support online at getsupport.apple.com or book a Genius Bar appointment for in-person help.

-For AirPods Pro units manufactured before October 2020, Apple offers a free service program addressing known sound issues, which may include microphone failures.
+For AirPods Pro units manufactured before October 2020, Apple has a free service program for known sound issues, which likely includes microphone failures.

 Final Thoughts

-Most AirPods microphone problems stem from settings conflicts, minor software issues, or debris buildup — not permanent damage.
-A quick cleaning, reset, or adjustment to mic settings usually brings them back to full function.
+Most AirPods microphone problems are due to settings conflicts, minor software issues, or debris buildup, not permanent damage.
+A quick cleaning, reset, or adjustment to mic settings can mostly bring them back to full function.

 Share.
 Facebook Twitter Pinterest Reddit Tumblr Telegram Email